-The ADVANCE study is a prospective cohort study of British male military personnel who were deployed on combat operations to Afghanistan between 2003 and 2014.
+The ADVANCE study is a prospective cohort study of British male military personnel deployed on combat operations in Afghanistan between 2003 and 2014.
 The sample includes serving and former personnel; a group which sustained severe combat-related trauma during the Afghanistan conflict (injured) and a comparison group of the same size matched based on deployment to Afghanistan, age, sex, service, regiment, rank, and role-in-theatre (uninjured).
-The sample does not include female participants due to very few female United Kingdom military combat casualties in Afghanistan.
+The sample does not include female participants due to the very few female United Kingdom military combat casualties in Afghanistan.
+Baseline assessments were conducted between 2015 and 2020, and the first follow-up was conducted between 2019 and 2023.
+The second follow-up is currently underway and due to be completed in 2026.

 Study design